-When it comes to the Boston Terrier vs the French Bulldog, the two are very popular breeds, with both having a large following of fans.
+When it comes to the Boston Terrier vs French Bulldog, the two are very popular breeds.
+They both have a large following of fans.

 Boston Terrier vs French Bulldog History

 The Boston Terrier’s ancestors were originally bred to be fighting dogs.

 But, a dog named Judge was sold to an American man, William O’Brien, who brought him back home to Boston.

 Over generations, the breed was developed into the smaller and sweeter-tempered pet we see today.

 As for the French Bulldog, they actually trace their history back to England rather than France.

 Ancestors of the breed were originally the mascot of a city called Nottingham.
 But when the skilled lace makers of the town found their jobs threatened, they moved to France along with their dogs.